Coronavirus Policy Update, December 2021

 What about passing baskets for tithes and offerings?

 We still have our online means available through our website and the church center app.
-We'll also have a basket available to drop your tithe as you leave should you bring a check.
-In this way, we are "touchless" and will not pass baskets.
+We'll also have a basket available in the back of the auditorium to drop your tithe as you leave.
+In this way, we are "touchless" and will not pass baskets at this time.

-What if I would like prayer from an elder but don't feel I can come to the meeting?
+What if I would like prayer from an elder, but I don't feel that I can safely come to the meeting?

 You're welcome to drive to the building to receive specific prayer while you remain in your car.
 Also, we will come to you.
 Just give us a call or send and email and we'll get in touch with you.
 (636-519-4099, admin@NCCSTL.org)